njoerd114/njoerd114/README.md

 - 👋 Hi, I’m @njoerd114
-- 👀 I’m interested in all things cloud native, woodworking and outdoor sports, sprinkled with electronic music.
+- 👀 I’m interested in all things cloud native, agentic coding, woodworking and outdoor sports, sprinkled with electronic music.
-- 💞️ I’m starting to contribute to the [CNCF Tag App-Delivery](https://github.com/cncf/tag-app-delivery), more specifically in the platform-wg.
-Happy to collaborate on stuff :tada:
-- 📫 How to reach me: njoerd@cccfr.de
+- 📫 How to reach me: hi@niklasbeinghaus.com

 <picture>
   <source